zuchka/grafana-box/README.md

 ### Introduction

 Grafana Box is a collection of wrapper scripts for Terraform.
 Use `grafana-box.sh` to bootstrap Grafana instances on GCP virtual machines.
-With one command, you can build Grafana from a native package manager, a standalone binary, or from source in a fully-functioning developer environment (on any remote branch, with any version of NodeJS).
+It was designed to quickly test and troubleshoot platform-specific issues.
+With one command, you can build Grafana from a native package manager, a standalone binary, or from source in a fully-functioning developer environment (on any remote branch, with any version of NodeJS and any dummy (`devenv`) datasource).

 Additionaly, you may choose between eight different Linux distributions.

-`test-grafana-box.sh` is a wrapper script for larger tests.
-It currently only tests package-manager related issues.
+* nest test-grafana stuff and keep it aside as expiremental

 ## Prerequisites

 * a GCP account
 * `gcloud` installed and configured
 * `gcloud auth application-default` enabled
-        * run `gcloud auth application-default login`
+    * to enable this feature, run `gcloud auth application-default login`
+    * Visit [the gcloud docs](https://cloud.google.com/sdk/gcloud/reference/auth/application-default) for more details
 * Terraform 1.0.7 installed
 * An `ssh` key pair